Ultimate Fantastic Four: Team history

 Up until the middle of the series' second year, the team did not use the above code names, nor were they referred to as The Fantastic Four.
-The lack of code names was a frequent source of humor for then writer Warren Ellis, who frequently had Sue, Ben and especially Johnny give themselves outlandish names like "Invisible Ninja-Girl", "Asbestos Thing", and "Human Dashboard Lighter".
+The lack of code names was a frequent source of humor for then writer Warren Ellis, who frequently had Sue, Ben and especially Johnny give themselves outlandish names like "Invisible Ninja-Girl", "Asbestos Thing" and "Human Dashboard Lighter".
 In the Ultimate Spider-Man "Superstars" arc and the Ultimate Spider-Man game, Johnny was referred as Human Torch and in the game, the team was the "world-famous" Fantastic Four.

-The events of the "N-Zone" arc required that the military fashion a public image for the four.
-The "Crossover" story arc began in medias res, with the four already a public team known as The Fantastic Four, each of them possessing codenames identical to their 616 counterparts.
-Their jumpsuits remain largely unchanged, save for the added '4' insignia.